Community Programs.

 (Oncology)

-Paul loved sport – playing sport, watching sport, talking about sport.
-You name it, he knew about it.
+Paul loved people and sport.
+He could start up an engaging conversation with anyone, anytime and especially if sport was the topic.
 Paul still had so much to give and a lot of life to live when he was diagnosed with Acute Myeloid Leukaemia.
+This program is for someone who embodies his vibrant characteristics.